Summary

 About teeth grinding

 Usually, a person doesn’t realise that they grind their teeth in their sleep.
 The partner who shares their bed (and hears the grinding noises at night) is often the first to notice the problem.
 Parents may also hear it in their sleeping children.
 Teeth grinding can be a result of stress.
-For example, some people grind their teeth when they are angry, concentrating or feeling anxious.
+For example, some people grind their teeth when they are angry, concentrating hard or feeling anxious.

 Symptoms of teeth grinding

-Signs and symptoms of teeth grinding include:
+Symptoms of teeth grinding include:

 - headache, jaw joint and/or ear pain